Conseil de contrôle du lac Osoyoos

 Please refer to the reports section of the website for more information on studies related to the Order renewal process and other documents of relevance to the Board of Control, including annual Board reports to the IJC.
 The records section of the Reports page contains records of past Board meetings and relevant IJC Orders of Approval for Osoyoos Lake.

-The International Osoyoos Lake Board of Control is holding its annual public meeting regarding the regulation of Osoyoos Lake water levels and the related operations of Zosel Dam by the State of Washington under the International Joint Commission’s Orders of Approval.
-The Board will provide an overview of the role of the International Joint Commission (IJC), present information on Okanagan and Similkameen Basin water management, including an overview of Osoyoos Lake levels for 2020 (to date), and hear questions and comments from the public regarding lake level management and the Board’s activities.
+The International Osoyoos Lake Board of Control held its annual public meeting regarding the regulation of Osoyoos Lake water levels and the related operations of Zosel Dam by the State of Washington under the International Joint Commission’s Orders of Approval.
+The Board provided an overview of the role of the International Joint Commission (IJC), presented information on Okanagan and Similkameen Basin water management, including an overview of Osoyoos Lake levels for 2020 (to meeting date), and listened to questions and comments from the public regarding lake level management and the Board’s activities.